davidrkersey/RASD/README.md

-# RASD
+# Chat with SEC Complaints
-Retrieval Augmented Generation Application - coauthored with Symon Lax
+This application scrapes all litigation releases from the SEC (https://www.sec.gov/litigation/litreleases) and utilizes Retrieval Augmented Generation to allow users to ask pertinent questions.